Failure (band): 2018–present: In the Future... EP/LP releases and Wild Type Droid

+While Failure had previously financed two projects, the 2015 album The Heart is a Monster and the 2016 live album Fantastic Planet Live, using the crowdfunding website PledgeMusic, the band announced in March 2019 that they were not paid at the end of a similar crowdfunding campaign for In The Future....
+The band advised supporters to seek remedies from their credit card companies as PledgeMusic declared bankruptcy in May 2019.
+Andrews said that, following the PledgeMusic bankruptcy, major label artists were refunded but independent and self-funded musicians were left out.

 On December 16, 2019, Failure announced their vinyl box set Failure 1992–1996, which includes their albums Comfort, Magnified, and Fantastic Planet.
 The band was to embark on 2020 residency shows in Chicago, Los Angeles, and New York City in support of its release, however the COVID-19 pandemic resulted in the cancellation of all dates.

-On July 3, 2020, the band released a re-recorded cover of "Enjoy the Silence", titled "Enjoy the Silence 2020".
+On July 3, 2020, the band released a re-recorded cover of "Enjoy the Silence", titled "Enjoy the Silence 2020" for sale on Bandcamp.
 Failure had originally covered the song in 1998 for the tribute album For the Masses and re-recorded the song due to the album being hard to find, being out of print for several years and not available on streaming sites.
 Ken Andrews stated that Failure received the blessing of Depeche Mode for the updated cover.

+As of December 2021, Failure moved their digital releases to Bandcamp going forward, including prior albums released with Ingrooves & Slash Records.
+On February 1, 2022, Failure released a statement that they would be removing their music from Spotify due to policies regarding COVID vaccine misinformation and artist royalties.
+Albums under Rhino Records, who purchased the rights to Slash's back catalog, remains on the service.

 Ken Andrews appeared on a podcast by Shiner's Allen Epley on April 26, 2021, stating that Failure was currently working on music for an upcoming album.
 The band's sixth studio LP, Wild Type Droid, was released on December 3, 2021.
 On January 12, 2022, Failure announced a tour to support the new album during June & July 2022.

-Controversies

-The Heart is a Monster, Fantastic Planet Live, and In The Future Your Body Will Be The Furthest Thing From Your Mind were all funded from PledgeMusic, a crowdfunding website.
-The campaigns for The Heart is a Monster and Fantastic Planet Live were both successfully completed with all the crowdfunding rewards issued to backers.
-On March 5, 2019, an email alerted users of PledgeMusic that Failure was not paid at the end of the campaign for In The Future... and backers should seek remedies from their credit card companies if not too late.
-Failure instead sold the campaign merchandise directly from their own website and during the following tour while PledgeMusic declared bankruptcy in May 2019.
-In November 2019, Ken Andrews released a statement about the aftermath of the PledgeMusic bankruptcy stating that a major label's artists got refunded from the bankruptcy while independent and self-funded musicians were left out.

-As of December 2021, Failure moved their digital releases to Bandcamp going forward, including prior albums released with Ingrooves & Slash Records.
-On February 1, 2022, Failure released a statement that they would be removing their music from Spotify due to policies regarding COVID vaccine misinformation and artist royalties.
+Debuting at the "Wild Type Droid" tour, a documentary of the band was announced with interview footage previewed in place of an opening act.
+The footage was shot as far back as 2016 (of note, Matt Pinfield before the December 2018 accident that incapacitated him for months).
+It was announced that the producers turned over the footage of the incomplete project to Failure as of 2023.

+The concert film We Are Hallucinations featuring performances from the band's Wild Type Droid tour was released to Veeps on December 15, 2022.
+A blu-ray version was released on July 6, 2023.